 Dawn and dusk: there’s no better time of day to shoot landscapes than when the sun is low on the horizon.
 The warm hues and dramatic horizontal light bring the mountain ridge lines, valleys, lowlands and water bodies into clear relief.
 And the light changes by the minute.
-Here’s everything you need to know to plan, prepare, and pull off the perfect sunrise photo shoot.
+Here’s how to photograph sunrise and sunset.

 Many of the most photographic weather phenomena occur after the cool of night.
 The amazing light and cool temps combine with morning clouds and mist to make the landscape look unearthly.
 This post concentrates on sunrises but many of the tips apply to sunsets, too.